-General Remarks

-At the time of our inspection the property was to be found in a condition commensurate with age having been adequately maintained.
-Whilst there are some items requiring attention these should be capable of remedy through routine maintenance work.
-Although not an exhaustive list the following observations were noted:-
+General Remarks At the time of inspection the property was found to be in a condition commensurate with age having been adequately maintained.
+Whilst some items require attention these should be capable of remedy through routine maintenance work.
+The property has been altered with the creation of a side extension.
+This appears to be of a historic nature exceeding 20 years.
+Essential Repairs None evident that would affect the future mortgageability over the subjects.
+Estimated cost of essential repairs £ Retention recommended?
+Yes X No Amount £